lyonscode/lyonscode.github.io/_posts/2024-04-02-tryhackme-warzone-1-write-up.md

 Of note, this desktop contains a packet capture file and folder titled "Tools".

-Let's start with our first challenge question.
+Let's look at our first challenge question.

 **What was the alert signature for Malware Command and Control Activity Detected?**